 The local government Council will request, where considered appropriate, that the Western Australian Planning Commission impose a condition requiring the subdivider to construct (and generally seal) crossovers prior to the clearance of titles.
-The local government will not request a sealing requirement for amalgamations and will not usually request a sealing requirement for a boundary adjustment (where no additional titles are proposed).
-The local government Council will seek to ensure crossovers are appropriately located and constructed by subdividers.
+The local government will not request a sealing requirement for amalgamations and will not usually request a sealing requirement for amalgamations and will not usually request a sealing requirement for amalgamations and will not usually request a sealing government will seek to ensure crossovers are appropriately located and constructed by subdividers.